theobald-software/theobald-software.github.io/content/_en/erpconnect-services/business-integration-apps/leave-request/leave-approval-for-managers.md

 weight: 2
 lang: en_GB
 old_url: /ERPConnect-Services-EN/default.aspx?pageid=leave-approval-for-managers
+progressstate: 3
 ---

 The manager app for leave approval consists of two tabs:

-- My Absences: This is the manager’s workitem list for all the requests sent by employees.
+- My Absences: This is the manager’s work item list for all the requests sent by employees.
 Requests can be simply approved or rejected here.
 - Team Calendar: The manager gets an overview about the absences in the team.

 UI Leave Approval app:

 ![bia-manage-01](/img/content/bia-manage-01.png){:class="img-responsive"}

-**Approve or reject requests**
+### Approve or reject requests

 An employee’s leave request not yet approved or rejected is in status Sent.
-In this status the manager gets the request listed in his personal worklist.
+In this status the manager gets the request listed in his personal work item list.
 By calling up the application and by clicking the refresh button all new requests are loaded into the list.

 Approval scenario: